-Daily morning lectures are presented by our Staff during the weekdays.
+Daily morning lectures are a case based collaboration between the residents, chief residents, and attendings.
 These lectures are aimed to complement resident education as well as cover high yield topics for Pediatric Boards.
-They are followed by morning report which is a daily case presentation led by a senior resident from the wards.
-Morning report is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the work-up and management of the case discussed.
+Morning didactics is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the workup and management of the case discussed.
 It is attended by staff from multiple specialties.

 Morbidity & Mortality Conference

 Mortality Review Committee discusses cases once a month in Grand Rounds as described above.
 These conferences provide awareness and allow for collaboration for continual improvement in patient care.

 The Cleveland Clinic Pediatric Residency Program recognizes the practice of evidence-based medicine (EBM) as a skill set essential to lifelong learning for the purpose of maintaining one’s fund of current clinical knowledge.
 The resident's experience includes formulating a clinical question, applying basic literature search principles, and learning about different types of studies.
 Each resident dissects a study relevant to everyday clinical practice and presents the study to the group with emphasis on basic EBM concepts.
 These activities are supported by EBM faculty, statisticians, and librarians.